kutia-software-company/express-typescript-starter/readme.md

 ### Database Migration

-- Run `npm run typeorm:migration:create {name}` to create a new migration file.
+- Run `npm run make:migration {name}` to create a new migration file.
-- To migrate your database run `npm run typeorm migration:run`.
+- To migrate your database run `npm run migrate`.

 ### Running Seeders